Written by Sara Chaca, Attorney – Abogada

 There are numerous residency visa options available to foreigners whom are moving to Ecuador.
 Here as follows are brief yet straight to the point descriptions of each of them:

 - Investor (Inversionista): Investor visas are available for people who have economic resources and assets that they will use to develop productive or commercial activities.
 They may invest in either Ecuadorian Real Estate Property or in an Ecuadorian Certificate of Deposit at a bank for at least 100 times the Ecuadorian minimum wage.
-The current minimum wage in Ecuador is $394 USD per month, and hence the current minimum investment is of $39,400, plus $500 additional per familial dependent moving to Ecuador with the Primary Applicant investor.
+The current minimum wage in Ecuador is $425 USD per month, and hence the current minimum investment is of approximately $42,500, plus $500 additional per familial dependent moving to Ecuador with the Primary Applicant investor.
+As well, so as to buy property in Ecuador in association with securing your residency in Ecuador, see as follows for three separate (though highly related) articles which I wrote and published on “CuencaHighLife” covering all aspects of purchasing Real Estate in Ecuador: https://cuencahighlife.com/buying-property-in-ecuador-heres-what-you-need-to-know/ AND https://cuencahighlife.com/ecuadors-new-investor-visa-now-travel-as-often-as-you-like/ AND https://cuencahighlife.com/power-of-attorney-documents-in-ecuador-best-reasons-uses-of-them-plus-how-how-not-to-do-so/.

 - Professional, Technician, Technologist or Master Craftsman (Profesional): Professionals with a 4 year Bachelor Degree from a recognized college or university can come to Ecuador under this visa in order to develop their profession, technical activity, technological activity, or handcrafted activity, governed under the respective regulation(s) that control these activities, though there is no requirement to work in Ecuador under this class of visa, as in fact many Expats whom are retired elect to move to Ecuador on this type visa, which for short has affectionately been referred to by foreigners as the “Professional Visa”.